 Once the revenue plan is locked down, it’s easier to begin the process of budgeting business expenses.
 Start with predictable, essential costs such as rent and insurance.
 Then, focus on expenses that may relate directly to revenue growth, such as variable costs like inventory and supplies for production.

-Perhaps some of the best resources to get information on upcoming spend are department leaders.
+Perhaps some of the best resources to get information on upcoming spending are department leaders.
 Chat with them early on about what their team’s needs are to help meet the established revenue targets.
 Consider updated requirements for equipment or software, upcoming travel to conferences, or investing in a tangible tool (such as a subscription to purchase market research data).
-Make it clear that this is a “wish list” but that it’s important for upper management to understand and hear their ideas of what it might take to have a more favorable year.
-Buy-in and support from departments is crucial to this process.
+Make it clear that this is a “wish list” but that it’s vital for upper management to understand and hear their ideas of what it might take to have a more favorable year.
+Buy-in and support from departments are crucial to this process.

 6. Add capital expenses

 Capital expenses should always be included in the budgeting process.
 It helps set the stage for which projects will be pursued in the upcoming year and which will have to wait.
 Consider what expenses the business needs to incur to support the expected growth, including new equipment, vehicles, furniture, or upgrades to computer systems.
 Be sure to incorporate the impact of depreciation and amortization schedules, as some expenses will hit the P&L in future years instead of the year in which the item is purchased.